instagibbs/bolts/XX-eltoo-onchain.md

 ### Requirements

-A node:
+A receiving node:
   - if it receives (or already possesses) a payment preimage for an unresolved HTLC output that it has been offered AND for which it has committed to an outgoing HTLC:
     - MUST *resolve* the output by spending it using the preimage.
     - MUST NOT reveal its own preimage when it's not the final recipient.<sup>[Preimage-Extraction](https://lists.linuxfoundation.org/pipermail/lightning-dev/2020-October/002857.html)</sup>
-  - otherwise:

-If the output is spent (as is recommended), the output is *resolved* by the spending transaction.
+  - If the output is spent (as is recommended), the output is *resolved* by the spending transaction.

-If it's NOT otherwise resolved, once the HTLC output has expired, it is considered *irrevocably resolved*.
+  - If it's NOT otherwise resolved, once the HTLC output has expired, it is considered *irrevocably resolved*.

-FIXME make sure I understand these sections wrt asymmetry

 # General Requirements